 - Hardly any design change

-Some sample pics taken with the iPhone 8 Plus.
-See more of Apple india’s products here!
+Some sample pics were taken with the iPhone 8 Plus.
+See more of Apple India’s products here!